firephp/insight/workspace/README.md

 Dependencies are recorded in `../package.json'.
 Run the following to import the dependencies into their respective directories in `../lib/`.

 **WARNING: Running this will over-write most of the files in `../lib/` and all in `../tests/sub/`!
-Make sure to sync changes to sub-project first.**
+Make sure to sync changes to sub-projects first.**

     commonjs -v --script import ./